 - To ensure I support individuals in line with their needs, wishes and preferences set out in their personalised care plan.

 - To treat all individuals fairly and offer them the same opportunities whilst valuing and appreciating their diversity.

 In the boxes below, explain how a working relationship is different to a personal relationship.
 Use examples from your service to help you explain your points:

 A working relationship is…

-…relationships between co-workers, managers and their subordinates, care workers and the individual that they support, care workers and other professionals such as social workers, GPs, nurses, advocates etc.
+…relationships between co-workers, managers and their team members, care workers and the individuals they support, care workers and other professionals such as social workers, GPs, nurses, advocates etc.

 A personal relationship is…

 …a mutual relationship between friends and family that socialise together and can discuss personal matters.
 It is not regulated, and there are no rules, policies or procedures to follow.